The Patient-Provider Relationship

 - The termination process is documented in the medical record, including the reasons for ending the relationship.

 Abandonment of patients is never acceptable, and would constitute substandard care even if the previous care had been flawless.
 This includes leaving patients without options for care both in the inpatient as well as the outpatient setting.
-Providers must be cautious to prevent the perception that abandonment has occurred.
+Providers must be cautiousto prevent the perception that abandonment has occurred.
 It is essential to always indicate follow-up plans on all patients with undiagnosed ailments or those in need of ongoing treatment.
-Termination of care, when it occurs, must always be formally documented.
+Termination of care, when it occurs, must always be formally documented in the patient’s medical record.

-2 Adapted from Promoting Health and Preventing Disease, Oral Health Program Guide, Section II, Indian Health Service Dental Program, and work done by Eric Bothwell, DDS, Dental Services Branch, IHS Headquarters.
+1 Adapted from Promoting Adapted from Promoting Health and Preventing Disease, Oral Health Program Guide, Section II, Indian Health Service Dental Program, Dental Services Branch, IHS Headquarters.